butterfly1of4/Game-of-War/README.md

 function winCheck() {}
 ```

 The game is over when 1 player has 52 cards, and the other player has 0.
+To play again, refresh the browser.